registered99/kwm/examples/README.md

         - 3: give focus to screen id 2

     - cmd+ctrl:
-        - s: set mode of current space to bsp
+        - a: set mode of current space to bsp
-        - f: set mode of current space to monocle
+        - s: set mode of current space to monocle
         - d: set mode of current space to float
         - r: rotate window-tree by 90 degrees